pywbem/pywbem/DEVELOP.md

         .. _Documentation on RTD: https://pywbem.readthedocs.io/en/stable_M.N/
         .. _Change log on RTD: https://pywbem.readthedocs.io/en/stable_M.N/changes.html

-6. When releasing based on the master branch, edit the GitHub workflow file ``test.yml``:

-        vi .github/workflows/test.yml

-    and in the ``on`` section, increase the version of the ``stable_*`` branch to the new stable branch ``stable_M.N`` created earlier:

-        on:
-          schedule:
-            . . .
-          push:
-            branches: [ master, stable_M.N ]
-          pull_request:
-            branches: [ master, stable_M.N ]

-7. Commit your changes and push the topic branch to the remote repo:
+6. Commit your changes and push the topic branch to the remote repo:

-        git status  # Double check the changed files git commit -asm "Release ${MNU}"
+        git commit -asm "Release ${MNU}"
         git push --set-upstream origin release_${MNU}

-8. On GitHub, create a Pull Request for branch ``release_M.N.U``.
+7. On GitHub, create a Pull Request for branch ``release_M.N.U``.
 This will trigger the CI runs.

     Important: When creating Pull Requests, GitHub by default targets the ``master`` branch.
 When releasing based on a stable branch, you need to change the target branch of the Pull Request to ``stable_M.N``.

-9. On GitHub, close milestone ``M.N.U``.
+8. On GitHub, close milestone ``M.N.U``.

-10. On GitHub, once the checks for the Pull Request for branch ``start_M.N.U`` have succeeded, merge the Pull Request (no review is needed).
+9. On GitHub, once the checks for the Pull Request for branch ``start_M.N.U`` have succeeded, merge the Pull Request (no review is needed).
 This automatically deletes the branch on GitHub.

-11. Add a new tag for the version that is being released and push it to the remote repo.
+10. Add a new tag for the version that is being released and push it to the remote repo.
 Clean up the local repo:

         git checkout ${BRANCH}